How long it takes to learn Chinese?

 Do you genuinely want to study a second language?
 If so, immersing yourself in a community that speaks that language exclusively can inspire you to learn it quickly.

-A perfect way to learn is through immersion, which helps you learn faster and more authentically.
-Also, living where the language is spoken is very helpful.
+Immersion is a perfect way to learn; it helps you learn faster and more authentically.
+Living where the language is spoken is also very helpful.

-You would benefit from engaging in conversations and actively practicing enhancing your language skills with native speakers.
+Engaging in conversations and actively practicing enhancing your language skills with native speakers would benefit you.
 So, find like-minded learners, take advantage of the ever-connected world, and be proactive.

-It would be ideal if the opportunity to live in China arose.
-But there are other ways to learn Mandarin.
+It would be ideal to live in China, but there are other ways to learn Mandarin.

-First, converse in English with many people.
-As a result, you may need help to comprehend complex discussions, which can be frustrating.
+First, I want to converse in English with many people.
+As a result, you may need help comprehending complex discussions, which can be frustrating.

 Since you have a compelling reason to learn, you will be more motivated to reach your goal quickly.
 You will also be able to improve your skills much faster when you are around people who speak Chinese daily.